 2. Decide on the focal point of the room

-Now this is tough – you should get a clever (and strong) friend around and empty the room of all your furniture.
+Now, this is tough – you should get a clever (and strong) friend around and empty the room of all your furniture.
 This puts the whole area into perspective.
 Do not treat the TV as a focal point.
 The TV must find its own place once you have decided on the focal point.
-In my opinion, TVs high up on an arbitrary wall are not going to win the style award of the year.
-Try and hide a TV or build it into a unit that has other accessories to draw you eye to, i.e. books, vases, collections etc.
+In my opinion, TVs high up on an arbitrary wall is not going to win the style award of the year.
+Try and hide a TV or build it into a unit that has other accessories to draw your eye to, i.e. books, vases, collections, etc.

 3. Measure and draw up a diagram with all doors and windows of the sitting room

 Perhaps you need another clever friend here as well if your to-scale-drawing skills are mathematically challenged.
 Everything to scale including the furniture and then on the scaled space place your furniture and get a perspective.
 Work out where the natural flow of traffic will be.
 You may have to chuck some stuff out – beware.
 No point in trying to squeeze those ugly step sister feet into Cinderella’s glass slippers.

 4. Incorporate an existing rug or plan for a new one

 Along with the furniture make a plan for where a rug will go as this will help in defining the seating arrangement.
 It should be slightly smaller than the seating area.
 An area rug even on top of existing carpets will give you a lovely platform to build your seating around.
 If you have an existing one and it is larger than the planned seating – just make sure that it does not hinder traffic.
 You don’t want people falling off the so-called platform!